Zahnen/Travelr.Solution/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Copyright (c) 2020 Kaila Sprague McRae
+Copyright (c) 2020 Kaila Sprague McRae & Zahnen Garner